Biden to visit Mich. vaccine plant as winter throws a curve

 WASHINGTON (AP) — Extreme winter weather is dealing the first major setback to the Biden administration’s planned swift rollout of coronavirus vaccines just as the national vaccination campaign was hitting its stride.

-The disruptions caused by frigid temperatures, snow and ice left the White House scrambling to work with states to make up “lost ground” even as President Joe Biden was set to visit a Pfizer vaccine manufacturing plant in Kalamazoo, Michigan.
+The disruptions caused by frigid temperatures, snow and ice left the White House scrambling to work with states to make up “lost ground” even as President Joe Biden was set to visit a Pfizer vaccine manufacturing plant near Kalamazoo, Michigan.
 The president’s trip itself had been pushed back a day to Friday due to wintry weather in the nation’s capital.

 The president was set to meet with workers at the plant who are producing one of the two federally-approved COVID-19 shots.
 According to the CDC, the two-dose Pfizer vaccine has been administered about 30 million times since it received emergency use authorization from the Food and Drug Administration on Dec.
 11.